How to Roll Out and Roll Back Changes in Stage

 EOF

-The system will determine the latest snapshot at initialization time.
+The system will create the latest snapshot at initialization time.
 Check which snapshot was used:

 kubectl get csur example-run-latest -o jsonpath='{.status.resourceSnapshotIndexUsed}'